 Bundalong is a small town located on the Murray River, 15km east of Yarrawonga.
 It overlooks the river where it is joined by the Ovens River and widens to the east of Lake Mulwala.
 It is thought that the name Bundalong is derived from an Aboriginal word meaning ‘joined together’.

-An article from the Ovens and Murray Advertiser dated 2 July 1898 provides insight into the Bundalong Settlement Village that was created for settlers in the Bundalong area.
+An article from the Ovens and Murray Advertiser dated 2 July 1898 provides insight into the Bundalong Settlement Village that was created for settlers in the area.
 It appears that the good farming land, an abundance of wheat and Bundalong’s proximity to the Murray River and Ovens River were a major draw card for settlers.
 A good system of farming management was introduced by one of the settlers, a Mr Lee, who is described as ‘progressive and prosperous’.
+We know that the Bundalong Post Office opened on 2 October 1876, followed by two schools, in 1878 (Bundalong South School) and 1884 (Edmond School).
 The village settlement also had a congregational church and a hotel.

 In 1898 there were 60 allotments; married men were allocated 15 acres while single men were allocated 10 acres.
 There were numerous young children who would travel three miles to the Edmond school.
 Both the schools would later close down; with the Edmond School closing in 1936 and the Bundalong South School closing in 1970.
 By 1903 Bundalong’s population was about 90.